 Since February 2015, Aliments ASTA has been SQF-certified (Safe Quality Food, Ed.
-7.2, level 2) with regards to food quality and safety standards.
+8.1) with regards to food quality and safety standards.
 This means that Aliments ASTA is committed to providing products of superior value to its customers.
 For 35 years, Aliments ASTA has been producing, handling and preparing quality food products that meet the industry’s highest standards.

 The Global Food Safety Initiative recognizes the SQF program as one of the most rigorous food safety management systems in the world.

 This program, including the SQF Code Ed.
 8.1 and its general policy-related documents, relies on an analyzing system of biological, chemical and physical hazards and of critical control points (HACCP), and on a food safety and quality coding system designed to meet established requirements.